 9. Sleeping bags and blankets

 When the power goes out, chances are the heating is out.
 Or perhaps you have to leave home in a hurry.
-Having a warm sleeping bag and / or an insulating blanket can make all the difference.
+Having a warm sleeping bag (like one of these) and / or an insulating blanket can make all the difference.
 We love our Rumpl puffy blanket – it lives on the sofa with us for cold winter nights, comes in the car on road trips, is lightweight and packs down small.
+Double sleeping bags are also a great step up in luxury when it comes to camping as a couple – and of course very useful in case the heating goes off, too.
+[Click here see our list of the best double sleeping bags for camping (or power cuts!)]

 In addition to sleeping bags and blankets, the type of warm breathable clothing that you may use for camping, hiking, trail running and other outdoor pursuits is also useful to have easy access to use or take with you in a hurry, even if it’s the ‘off-season’.